-Many thanks to all of the parent helpers that joined us – we could not have done it without you.
-We hope you enjoyed it just as much as we did.
+Many thanks to all of you who came along to the performance, hope you enjoyed it just as much as we did.

 Year 3 have been learning about teeth and the importance of dental hygiene over the last few weeks.
 Children have found out the names and functions of different teeth, how many sets of teeth we get, what foods and drinks to avoid and what really happens to our teeth if we don’t look after them!